A first-in-class dual CD28/ICOS antagonist

 ALPN-101 is a first-in-class dual inhibitor of the CD28 and ICOS T cell costimulatory pathways being developed for treatment of severe inflammatory diseases.
 Leveraging our proprietary scientific platform, our scientists engineered a single protein domain, or vIgD (Variant Ig Domain) based on human inducible T cell costimulator ligand (ICOSL) that is capable of binding to both CD28 and ICOS.
 By simultaneously blocking two key costimulatory pathways, ALPN-101 has the potential to improve outcomes in patients suffering from severe autoimmune/inflammatory disease.

 In June 2020, we signed an exclusive worldwide option and license agreement with AbbVie for ALPN-101.
-During the option period, we will conduct a phase 2 study in systemic lupus erythematosus.
+Under the terms of the agreement, we received an upfront payment of $60 million, and will also be eligible to receive up to an aggregate of $805 million for exercise of the option and success-based development, regulatory and commercial milestones.
 Upon exercise of the option, AbbVie will conduct all future clinical development, manufacturing and commercialization activities for ALPN-101.
-Under the terms of the agreement, we will receive an upfront payment of $60 million, and will also be eligible to receive up to an aggregate of $805 million for exercise of the option and success-based development, regulatory and commercial milestones.

 ALPN-101 completed enrollment of a Phase 1 healthy volunteer study in October 2019.
 Final data were presented at the 2020 EULAR E-Congress.
 The key findings presented are summarized below: